- My Local

 Because Dennis’ ministry focuses on community development, relationships are built and strengthened before “church” is introduced.
 “Rather than simply inviting people to church, which can lead to shallow relationships or rejections, we invite people into our very lives.
 As relationships are built, people are introduced to the Savior as well.”

 Another crucial element to the ministry in Shiawassee County is the desire to see the local churches become equipped to minister effectively in their churches.
 There is an increasing vision for unity among local churches to come together and work with each other, rather than competing, to fulfill the Great Commission.
-This includes discipleship happening across church denominations, but there is also an increasing desire to see a training center developed where local churches can send their people to be counseled and trained in biblical literacy and ministry development.
+This includes discipleship happening across church denominations.
+Dennis has also begun his biblical, donation-based counseling ministry which is open to believers and church leaders who are struggling but may not be able to afford high-cost counseling

 Dennis has served as InFaith field staff since May 2017.

 After graduating from New Tribes Bible Institute in 2007 with an AA in Biblical Studies, Dennis went on to finish his BA in Religion and Ministry from Luther Rice Seminary in 2014.
 Most recently Dennis has received his MA in Biblical Counseling from Luther Rice as well.
-He has been teaching the Bible at his local church for ten years and leading a home church at his Ministry House for five years.
+He has been teaching the Bible at his local church for over a decade and leading a home church at his Ministry House since 2014.

-Since 2010, God has allowed Dennis to disciple and invest in eight different young men’s lives, several of whom are now leading ministries of their own.
-Dennis plans to incorporate his counseling training as well as his teaching skills to develop low-cost, Christ-centered counseling for area Christians as well as helping to start a training center to increase Biblical literacy among local Christians.
+Since 2010, God has allowed Dennis to disciple and invest in over a dozen different young men’s lives, several of whom are now leading ministries of their own.
+Dennis has incorporated his counseling training into his ministry and has been offering low-cost, donation-based biblical counseling for his clients since the fall of 2019.